 If your lenders won’t stop calling you, you could send them a letter to make them stop calling you.
 The letter could be simple but it has to indicate that you wish to stop your payday lenders from calling you at home or in the office.
 Then, tell them that you wish to be contacted through a letter.

 Now, after sending the letter and your payday lenders ignore it, you should report it to the Federal Trade Commission and call a local state attorney general.
-If you need help in creating a cease communication letter, you could go to the official website of the Consumer Financial Protection Bureau and look for sample letters that you could use to write your own letter.
+If you need help in creating a cease communication letter, you could go to the official website of the Consumer Financial Protection Bureau and look for sample letters that you could use to write your own letter, or click here to fill out and print our letter template online.

 Don’t Be Afraid